ignatandrei/RSCG_Examples/v2/rscg_examples/M31FluentAPI/readme.txt

-You may have a look at the generated code for this example: [CreateStudent.g.cs](src/M31.FluentApi.Tests/CodeGeneration/TestClasses/StudentClass/CreateStudent.g.cs).
-Note that if you use private members or properties with a private set accessor, as it is the case in this example, the generated code will use reflection in order to set the properties 'by force'.
+You may have a look at the generated code for this example: CreateStudent.g.cs

 ## Attributes